adamhinton/mileagebuddy/README.md

 -TypeScript (of course)
 -Zod

+STYLING:
+-Tailwind CSS
+-Using dynamic string literals for any styling logic

 FRONTEND FEATURES PLANNED:

 +Dark mode (obviously)
+-Was tricky to implement dark mode toggle with server side rendering -Ended up using ThemeWrapper in providers.tsx -Relevant files: providers.tsx, ThemeSwitch.tsx -Thanks to Dave's video for help with this: https://www.youtube.com/watch?v=7zqI4qMDdg8&t=223s

 +Users without accounts can use Calculator
 -Need to make account to save it